View Anna Guidry's Obituary on americanpress.com and share memories

 |

-She was preceded in death by her husband of 49 years, Leroy Lavergne and husband of 11 years, Howard "Blue" Guidry; two infant sons; grandson, Matthew Hank; parents, Gabriel and Adela (Cormier) Comeaux; and two sisters, Pearl Venable and Helen Daigle.
+She was preceded in death by her husband, Joseph Asa Guidry; parents, Alex and Marie Amy Stevens; two sisters, Wilda Felice and Mary Stevens; and two brothers, Emery Stevens and Joseph Albert Stevens.

-The family of Mrs. Guidry wishes to express heartfelt thanks to Doctors Peter Karam, Jason Langhofer, James Maze and Mohammed Khan, as well as the nurses and staff of Hospice of Louisiana for their kindness and compassion while caring for their mother.
+Those left behind to cherish her memory are her sister, Hilda Broussard of Ragley; caregivers, Cheryl Brown and David Parrott; and numerous nieces and nephews.

-A Mass of Christian burial will be at 11 a.m.
-Tuesday, May 7, 2019, at St. Margaret Catholic Church under the direction of Johnson Funeral Home.
-Father Mitchell Guidry will officiate.
-Interment will follow in Consolata cemetery.
-Visitation will be from 5-9 p.m.
-Monday, with a rosary beginning at 7 p.m.
-Visitation will continue from 8-10:30 a.m.
-Tuesday in the funeral home.
+A Mass of Christian Burial will be held 1 p.m.
+Friday, May 10, 2019, at St. Theodore Catholic Church in Moss Bluff.
+Burial will follow in Old Ritchie Cemetery.
+Visitation will be from 4:30 - 8 p.m.
+Thursday with a Rosary at 6 p.m. at Hixson Funeral Home of Moss Bluff.
+Visitation will resume at 9 a.m. until 12:30 p.m.
+Friday at the funeral home.